 - Promoting the development and use of other accountability structures at the federal, state, and local levels for human rights compliance including the continued support of work to reform and strengthen the capacity of the US Civil Rights Commission and create a National Human Rights Institution;

 - Expanding grassroots outreach, capacity, and engagement in informing and advancing human rights accountability mechanisms including the Equality Working Group; and

 - Advancing specific issue area campaigns - focused on eliminating discrimination against and criminalization of vulnerable groups - by actively working with, and promoting the strengthening of the Equality Working Group.

-In 2014, HuRAH will be working with the USHRN Taskforces on ICCPR, CERD, CAT, and UPR to leverage all human rights reviews to organize for a human rights agenda in the United States including the adoption of a National Plan of Action for Racial Justice.
+For 2014, HuRAH has been working with the USHRN Taskforces on ICCPR, CERD, CAT, and UPR to leverage all human rights reviews to organize for a human rights agenda in the United States including the adoption of a National Plan of Action for Racial Justice.
 We are pleased that following the U.S. Review on compliance with CERD, the CERD Committee included the need for a National Plan of Action and the creation of a National Human Rights Institution in its Concluding Observations.

 For HuRAH's work on Engaging State and Local Officials, please contact: Joann Kamuf Ward at firstname.lastname@example.org.

 For HuRAH's work on promoting the use of the Equality Working Group, please contact: Eric Tars at email@example.com.